Geometric invariants for $p$-groups of class 2 and exponent $p$: The -generator -groups of class and exponent

 The group $\GP_{\tuB}(\F_p)$ has order $p^{5+3}=p^8$.
 Its isomorphism type is one of (7), (13) and (18); their projective varieties $\varproj{I_4(\tuB)}$ have respectively $0$, $1$, and $3$ points in $\P^2(\F_p)$.
 The isomorphism type depends on $p$, each occurs infinitely often, and the function

-is not quasi-polynomial.
+is {\em not} quasi-polynomial.
 The groups in $\Lee$ are \emph{immediate descendants} \cite{OBrien90} of $\GP_{\tuB}(\F_p)$: they have order $p^{9}$, class $3$, and exponent $p$.
 They are determined by orbit representatives for the action of $\Aut(\GP_{\tuB}(\F_p))$ on the duals of 1-spaces in $\F_p^{13}$; the number of orbits, or equivalently the cardinality of $\Lee$, varies according to $|\Aut(\GP_{\tuB}(\F_p))|$, and so it is also not quasi-polynomial.
+We show that the groups in $\Lee$ have minimal order.